 "Best By" or "Best if Used Before" Dates

 Can codes are a series of digits, numbers, or month abbreviations that are often found on canned goods.
 These time stamps are generally a reference to the date, time, and location of manufacture and should not be confused with expiration dates.
-"Sell-By" or "Best-By" dates may also be included on the can in addition to the can codes.
+"Sell-By" or "Best-By" dates may also be included on the can in addition to these can codes.

 Safe Handling is Key

-Even if a product is well within its sell-by or use-by date, it can become unsafe for consumption if handled or stored incorrectly.
+Even if a product is well within its "sell-by" or "use-by" date, it can become unsafe for consumption if handled or stored incorrectly.
 Make sure to keep refrigerated foods below 40 degrees Fahrenheit and keep the unrefrigerated time, such as during transport, to less than two hours.

-Fresh meat or produce should be should be handled safely to prevent cross contamination from bacteria, which, if allowed to grow, can make any food unsafe regardless of how fresh it is.
+Fresh meat or produce should be should be handled safely to prevent cross-contamination from bacteria, which, if allowed to grow, can make any food unsafe, regardless of how fresh it is.
 Dry goods should be kept away from heat and moisture to prevent the growth of bacteria, fungus, and mold.

-If at any time your food takes on an off odor or appearance, the packaging begins to bulge, or is otherwise compromised, it is best to play it safe and avoid consumption.
-Not all bacteria responsible for food borne illness produce odors or visual evidence of their presence, so these clues should not be used exclusively to determine the safety of your food.
+If, at any time, your food takes on an off odor or appearance, the packaging begins to bulge, or is otherwise compromised, it is best to play it safe and avoid consumption.
+Not all bacteria responsible for food-borne illness produce odors or visual evidence of their presence, so these clues should not be used exclusively to determine the safety of your food.